github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 This code calls the "[AUTOTITLE](/rest/checks#create-a-check-run)" endpoint using the Octokit [create_check_run method](https://msp-greg.github.io/octokit/Octokit/Client/Checks.html#create_check_run-instance_method).

 To create a check run, only two input parameters are required: `name` and `head_sha`.
-We will use [RuboCop](https://rubocop.readthedocs.io/en/latest/) to implement the CI test later in this tutorial, which is why the name "Octo RuboCop" is used here, but you can choose any name you'd like for the check run.
+In this code, we name the check run "Octo RuboCop," because we'll use RuboCop to implement the CI test later in the tutorial.
+But you can choose any name you'd like for the check run.
+For more information about RuboCop, see the [RuboCop documentation](https://rubocop.readthedocs.io/en/latest/).

 You're only supplying the required parameters now to get the basic functionality working, but you'll update the check run later as you collect more information about the check run.
 By default, {% data variables.product.prodname_dotcom %} sets the `status` to `queued`.

 {% data variables.product.prodname_dotcom %} creates a check run for a specific commit SHA, which is why `head_sha` is a required parameter.
 You can find the commit SHA in the webhook payload.
 Although you're only creating a check run for the `check_suite` event right now, it's good to know that the `head_sha` is included in both the `check_suite` and `check_run` objects in the event payloads.

-In the code above, you're using the [ternary operator](https://ruby-doc.org/core-2.3.0/doc/syntax/control_expressions_rdoc.html#label-Ternary+if), which works like an `if/else` statement, to check if the payload contains a `check_run` object.
+The code above uses a [ternary operator](https://ruby-doc.org/core-2.3.0/doc/syntax/control_expressions_rdoc.html#label-Ternary+if), which works like an `if/else` statement, to check if the payload contains a `check_run` object.
 If it does, you read the `head_sha` from the `check_run` object, otherwise you read it from the `check_suite` object.

 ### Test the code